 Encouraging employees to ‘own’ change is a two-stage process

-Stage One: recognising and addressing the emotional needs of your employees
+Stage One: recognise and address the emotional needs of your employees

-- Be honest – be honest about the fact that things are going to be different and this may take some getting used to.
+- Be honest – there’s no point in trying to hide the fact that things are going to be different and this may take some getting used to.
+You won’t get people to trust you if you downplay the truth.

-- Be positive and reassure – this change in process is for the greater good of the business, be clear about the ‘why’ behind this change and confident about the benefits it will bring to employees long term and day-to-day.
+- Be positive and reassuring – be clear that this change is not just about the greater good of the business, but also about making employees’ lives better too.
+Explain the ‘why’ behind the change and talk about the benefits it will bring, both in the short and long term.

-- Inspire – ensure all leaders within the business are open, confident and visionary when they speak about what and how changes are going to be delivered.
+- Be inspiring – ensure all leaders within the business are open, confident and visionary when they speak about what and how changes are going to be delivered.
 If leaders don’t openly embrace change and come across as being excited about it, you can’t expect your employees to do so.

 - Be detailed – be as granular as you possibly can about how things are going to change, by when, and exactly how you are going to support employees to work within the new operational framework.

-- Open up two-way channels for feedback – empower your employees to feel involved and motivated to grasp the changes happening.
-Those using the new systems and involved in new operations are best placed to make recommendations should there be ways of making new processes even better – encourage and reward your employees to own these developments and be accountable for them.
+- Make it a conversation – empower your employees to feel involved and motivated to grasp the changes happening.
+Identify the people who are change ambassadors and encourage them to talk to others.
+Reward your employees when they own these developments and are accountable for them.

 Looking for support with your business transformation?
 That’s what we’re here for.